 …gorgeously harmonizing duo, Nell Robinson and Jim Nunally, roots musicians whose songs blur the boundaries of country, folk, and bluegrass, have come up with something novel to keep their fans’ attention and perhaps rope in some new ones.
 In April, the released a five-song EP.
 In June, they’ll release another five-songs, and then five more in August and again in September.

-The Nell Robinson & Jim Nunally Band is a breath of fresh air, familiar but intelligent lyrics and with a melody you will want to remember.
+The Nell Robinson & Jim Nunally Band is a breath of fresh air, familiar but intelligent lyrics and with a melody you won’t forget.

 Heretofore unexplored metaphors and similes